fbpx

 • Among others

+If absent, the owner/s’ attorney-in-fact will sign in the CTS.
 The full payment of the purchase price in a contract to sell is a suspensive condition, the non-fulfillment of which prevents the prospective seller to convey title from becoming effective.
 Furthermore, real property sold on installment basis is governed by RA 6552, or the “Realty Installment Buyer Protection Act.”

 Step 3: Deed of Absolute Sale